Theresa May: Home Secretary

 In June 2010, May faced her first major national security incident as Home Secretary with the Cumbria shootings.
 She delivered her first major speech in the House of Commons as Home Secretary in a statement on this incident, later visiting the victims with the Prime Minister.
 Also in June 2010, May banned the Indian Muslim preacher Zakir Naik from entering the United Kingdom.

 According to The Daily Telegraph, a Home Office official who disagreed with this decision was suspended.
 In late June 2010, May announced plans for a temporary cap on UK visas for non-EU migrants.
 The move raised concerns about the impact on the British economy.

 In August 2013, May supported the detention of David Miranda, partner of Guardian journalist Glenn Greenwald, under the Terrorism Act 2000, saying that critics of the Metropolitan Police action needed to "think about what they are condoning".
 Lib Dem peer and former Director of Public Prosecutions Ken Macdonald accused May of an "ugly and unhelpful" attempt to implicate those who were concerned about the police action of "condoning terrorism".
 The High Court subsequently acknowledged there were "indirect implications for press freedom" but ruled the detention legal.
+A 2016 ruling by the Court of Appeal found that the provision of the Terrorism Act used for Miranda's detention was "incompatible with the European convention on human rights", but that the detention itself was lawful.

 May also championed legislation popularly dubbed the Snooper's Charter, requiring internet and mobile service providers to keep records of internet usage, voice calls, messages and email for up to a year in case police requested access to the records while investigating a crime.
 The Liberal Democrats had blocked the first attempt, but after the Conservative Party obtained a majority in the 2015 general election May announced a new Draft Investigatory Powers Bill similar to the Draft Communications Data Bill, although with more limited powers and additional oversight.